 We saw an interesting poll from Bankrate.com that asked how people envision themselves getting financially ahead, particularly in a difficult economy.

 Not surprisingly, “Saving and Investing” was the number one answer, at 36%, followed by “Additional Education or Job Training” at 23%.
 Running your own business (which is actually the most common profession of millionaires in this country) was fifth at just 6%.

 The most stunning figure was the 9% of respondents that identified “winning the lottery” as their best chance at financial success.
 We’ve heard the lottery and other games of chance called a “tax for people who are bad at math,” and there’s a good reason.

 The reality is that the lottery should NEVER be played in hopes of winning.
 That may sound odd, but chances of winning are overwhelmingly against lottery players.
-For EVERY SINGLE winner trumpeted loudly in the local and national media, there are tens of thousands, if not millions, of people just like you who spent money on a ticket (or dozens of tickets) and were stuck with NOTHING.
+For EVERY SINGLE winner trumpeted loudly in the local and national media, there are thousands, if not millions, of people just like you who spent money on a ticket (or dozens of tickets) and were stuck with NOTHING.

 To put into perspective your chances of winning the multi-state POWERBALL lottery, even if you purchased FOUR TICKETS EVERY week for FIFTEEN YEARS, you are MORE LIKELY to…

 1. Win “Deal or No Deal” nearly 2,500 times IN A ROW;